sam-ayo/Sockets/README.md

 # Sockets
-Simulation Client Server Communication over a network.
+Simulating Client Server Communication over a network.

+## How to run

+  javac BetterServer.java